 Trust Act

 There are Trust Acts in various states of India, but if a state does not have a Trust Act, then the 1882 Trust Act applies.
-It is necessary to have at least two trustees under this Act.
+It is necessary to have at least two trustees under this act.
 To register an NGO under the Trust Act, you need a document called a deed.
-To register an NGO under this Act, you have to apply to the office of the Charity Commissioner or Registrar.
+To register an NGO under this Act, you must apply to the office of the Charity Commissioner or Registrar.

 Society Act